 If the requester is not entitled to an authorized copy, they can still get an informational copy of the record.
 For example, a state of California divorce record will have “Informational, Not a Valid Document to Establish Identity” printed across it.

-How to Find California Vital Records & Statistics for Free
+How To Access California Vital Records & Statistics for Free

-To obtain copies of vital records online, requesters will have to use a third-party website like VitalChek or State Vital Records.
-Prices can range from $15-$50, not including shipping.
+Online: To obtain copies of vital records online, requesters will have to use a third-party website like VitalChek or State Vital Records.
+Prices can range greatly depending on the custodian, record, optional expedited shipping and whether or not the record is certified/notarized.

 - Fill up the correct form